La Quercia's borsellino salami is soft, sweet, porky and even a little earthy. It's dry cured salami. It needs no cooking. Just slice and snack.

 The piccante salami reminds me a bit of Spanish chorizo—smoky and slightly spicy, but not at all hot.

-New!
 La Quercia has made a limited run of an Acorn Edition salami, made with pork from pigs that finished their lives chowing down on acorns.

 Like all their meats, La Quercia's salami are made from hogs raised naturally, without hormones or sub-therapeutic antibiotics.
 They're cured and will last weeks in your refrigerator.